-Hawaii Challenges Travel Ban’s Family Rules As Partial Ban Begins
+Hawaii Challenges Travel Ban’s Family Rules as Partial Ban Begins

 (CN) – Hawaii’s attorney general filed an emergency motion Thursday asking a federal judge to clarify the scope of a preliminary injunction he placed on President Donald Trump’s travel ban in March.

-The motion claims that the administration’s intent to move forward following a U.S. Supreme Court ruling on Monday run afoul of both courts’ instructions.
+The motion claims that the administration’s intent to move forward following a U.S. Supreme Court ruling on Monday runs afoul of both courts’ instructions.

 While the justices allowed some elements of Trump’s travel ban to go into effect pending their review of his executive order in October, they also affirmed U.S. District Judge Derek Watson’s ruling against preventing close family members from visiting a person in the United States, citing the “concrete harm” that would befall those like Hawaii plaintiff Ismail Elshikh, whose Syrian mother-in-law would be subject to the ban’s 90-day waiting period.